sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 [![Conference](/images/are_you_in.png)](https://devternity.com)

 DevTernity is the top 3 developer conference in Europe.
 Located in the heart of Europe, in beautiful Riga, this conference focuses on the core skills paramount to your success – coding, architecture and leadership.
-The first conference's day is packed with high-quality talks.
-The second day is devoted to full-day workshops.
+The first conference's day is packed with high-quality talks, followed by a day of practical workshops.
 This conference is in demand among developers and tickets are rarely available. **If you can get ticket to this one – lucky you.**

 <br>
 [Tickets](https://devternity.com){: .button-emph }